supakeen/pinnwand/doc/configuration.rst

 expiries
 ========
-Several expiries exist, these are shown in the drop down by name and are used for reaping pastes by the `reap` subcommand.
+Several expiries exist, these are shown in the drop down by name and are used for reaping pastes.
 They are denoted in seconds and the keys are free to choose.

 expiries.1hour
 ^^^^^^^^^^^^^^